Navigation auf uzh.ch

 Procurement strategy for vehicles of the UZH infrastructure department (PDF, 82 KB) (in German)

-The environmental impact of various foodstuffs differs greatly, as do the social factors related to their production, transportation, and processing.
+The environmental impact of various foods differs greatly, as do the social factors related to their production, transportation, processing and packaging.
+The caused environmental pollution is relevant for sustainable development.

 Factsheet Food in University Life (PDF, 488 KB)

-In order to reduce the consumption of disposable tableware, the reCircle reusable system was introduced across the university in 2019; this eliminates the need for disposable containers.
-For a deposit, guests receive a reCircle reusable container for their take-away menu.
+In 2019, the reCircle reusable system was implemented throughout the university to reduce the use of disposable tableware; this eliminates the need for disposable containers.
+For a deposit, guests receive a reCircle reusable container for their coffee or take-away menu.

-The renovation of the cafeteria "Platte 14" was used to implement a zero-waste concept for the reopening in 2019, which nevertheless still allows the dishes to be taken away.
-Dishes will be sold in reusable containers such as reCircle containers or jars.
-The concept shall in the future be extended to the canteens and cafeterias at the Centre for Dental Medicine in 2020, Tierspital, Rämi 59 and the Rämistrasse cafeteria.
+The renovation of the cafeteria "Platte 14" was used to implement a zero-waste concept for the reopening in 2019.
+Dishes are sold in reusable containers such as reCircle containers or jars.
+The concept shall in the future be extended to other canteens and cafeterias.

-At UZH, refreshments take place regularly.
+At UZH, caterings take place regularly.
 In order to make it as easy as possible for the organiser to offer sustainable refreshments, UZH has developed together with ETH Zurich a guideline for sustainable catering.
-The guideline was accepted in March 2017 by the Executive Board of the University.
+In March 2017, the guideline was accepted by the Executive Board of the University.

 You can send the questionnaire, which is included in the appendix, to catering suppliers in order to compare the different offers in terms of sustainability.
 The Sustainability Team collects the responses and is happy to send you already filled in questionnaires.
 In order to allow the archiving of responses, please send new responses to info@sustainability.uzh.ch.